 How to chip – Summary

-Now you’ve mastered the basics of how to chip why not check out our more advanced chipping tips guide.
+Now you’ve mastered the basics of how to chip why not check out our more advanced chipping tips guide and this article on how to hit a bunker shot.
 Or if you would like a weekly article like this one emailed to you come join the Golf Insider weekly post.

 Happy golfing – Will @ Golf Insider UK